Views expressed by the host on this program, riveting a nation, rallying a nation.

 I love that terminology, the cigar smoking community.

-A lot of people think that the way to properly smoke cigars is in the morning.
+A lot of people think that the way to properly smoke cigars is in the morning, if you do one in the morning, make it very, very mild.

-And then if you smoke one in the afternoon, make it a little step up in terms of uh stronger.
+And then if you smoke one in the afternoon, make it a little step up in terms of stronger.

-And then save the big powerful favorite cigar for after dinner, and that is horse hockey.
+And then save the big, powerful favorite cigar for after dinner.

 You find a cigar you like, start the day with it.

-You find a cigar you like, stick with it and smoke it any time you want it.
+You find a cigar you like, stick with it and smoke it anytime you want it.

 I will do it.

-That sounds like good advice, good wisdom.
+That sounds like good advice.

-It's it's true for practically anything, unl if it's legal.
+It's true for practically anything.

 But good luck.